-I recently hopped onto the Black Mirror train (a little late, I know), and now I can't stop thinking about.
-The 21st century's answer to The Twilight Zone, the anthology series features a blend of science fiction and horror to tell cautionary tales about our growing dependence on technology.
+If you recently watched Season 5 of Black Mirror, chances are your mind is still reeling.
+The 21st century's answer to The Twilight Zone, the anthology franchise Black Mirror uses a blend of science fiction and horror to tell cautionary tales about our growing dependence on technology.
 While the characters of Black Mirror have gadgets and gizmos aplenty, they often pay a steep price for them: The robot of a dead lover prolongs the grieving process.
 A memory recorder uncovers marriage-shattering secrets.
 A mother who uses a child-tracker eventually loses her daughter forever.
 All of these scenarios are not only terrifying—I hope I'm never judged by a social media rating—but they're also terrifyingly plausible.
 It's not hard to imagine our world turning into a real-life episode of Black Mirror.

 The Continent of Lies